"Can I purchase your images?"

 For visitor information, you

 will find we have 3 motels, one pub, and 3 caravan parks.
-Plenty of eating
+There are plenty of eating

 places including a nearby Woolies shopping centre and there are also many fully equipped holiday rentals available.
 There is also a Greyhound